03 — The Grey Screen

 EWRAM_DATA static u8 sGearListStrings[MAX_GEAR_LIST][32] = {0};

-EWRAM_DATA is a GCC section attribute that places the variable in EWRAM (256KB, external RAM) instead of IWRAM (32KB, internal RAM).
-EWRAM is slower for access, but for data that’s only used during a UI screen, the performance difference is irrelevant.
+EWRAM_DATA is a GCC section attribute that places the variable in EWRAM — 256KB, external RAM — instead of IWRAM.
+EWRAM runs slower for access.
+For data used only during a UI screen, that difference doesn’t matter.

 The ROM booted.
-The grey screen was gone.
+Grey screen gone.
+Not bad for two characters.

 The Lesson

 GBA IWRAM is 32KB total.
-Every static variable in every .c file in the entire project competes for that space.
-There’s no linker warning when you exceed it — the ROM just crashes because the stack collides with your data.
+Every static variable in every .c file in the project competes for that space.
+There is no linker warning when you exceed it.
+The ROM crashes because the stack collides with your data.

-After this fix, I established a hard rule: never add new static buffers.
+After this fix, the rule was set: no new static buffers.
 All large allocations use EWRAM_DATA, heap Alloc()/Free(), or direct DMA to VRAM.

 Current memory status: